BROOKELAB/Influenza-virus-DI-identification-pipeline/README.md

 - This pipeline expects each sample of viral RNA to be made up of short Illumina reads (single-end or paired-end).
 We tested the pipeline with avian flu strains.
 - The sample(s) to be analyzed by this pipeline must be placed together in the same folder and must have a similar file naming patter; for example, all files should end in fastq | fq | fastq.gz | fq.gz
 - Prepare a configuration file.
-Some examples of configuration files are provided in the folder <i>new-config-files/</i>
+Some examples of configuration files are provided in the folder <b>new-config-files/</b>
-- To run the pipeline type this command:
+- To run the pipeline type this command at the prompt:

 <pre>
 nextflow -c config.file full-pipeline-customizable-v3.nf